IFRS 15 · Hospitality & Tourism

 Individual reservations (via OTA or direct), corporate rate agreements, group/event contracts, hotel management agreements.
 Pricing: room-only, B&B, half-board, full-board, all-inclusive.
 Free cancellation up to 24-72 hours before arrival.

-Common Performance Obligations in Hospitality & Tourism
+Common performance obligations in Hospitality & Tourism

 Accommodation Food & beverage Spa/wellness services Event/conference facilities Airport transfer